awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-using-postman-sample-requests.md

 **Note**
 If your account is still in the Amazon Pinpoint email sandbox, you can only send email to addresses or domains that are verified in your Amazon Pinpoint account\.
 For more information about having your account removed from the sandbox, see [ Requesting Production Access for Email](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-email-setup-production-access.html) in the *Amazon Pinpoint User Guide*\.

 1. Choose **Send**\.
-If the message is sent successfully, the response pane shows a status of `200 OK`, and you see a response that resembles the example in the following image\.
+If the message is sent successfully, the response pane shows a status of `200 OK`\.
+You see a response that resembles the example in the following image\.
 ![\[\]](http://docs.aws.amazon.com/pinpoint/latest/developerguide/images/Postman_Tutorial_3.3_7.png)